TheMrIron2/Dawn/README.md

 # Rising up from the darkness.

 Dawn is Game Fusion's latest console, however it isn't a flagship.
-It's goal is to appeal to the general audience by making a nice, smart console in a simplified, compact manner.
+Dawn's goal is to appeal to the general audience by making a nice, smart console in a simplified, compact manner.

 Features: